 Philadelphia abolitionists sent Taylor north to Gerrit Smith at Peterboro, New York, near Utica, and Smith sent him to James Gillespie Birney, a Kentucky native and abolitionist then living in New York City.
 Edson noted that Birney knew Taylor’s “old master well.”

-Rev. Theodore Edson’s Diary, 1839: Lowell Historical Society Collection, housed at the University of Massachusetts Lowell, Center for Lowell History
+According to Rev. Theodore Edson’s Diary, 1839 (part of the Lowell Historical Society Collection, Center for Lowell History, University of Massachusetts Lowell),

 “Thro N York he came to Boston where he was very sick of pleurisy from exposure in traveling lying out in the woods day and night in northern climate.
-Mr. Garrison befriended him But one day in Boston Cornhill he met unexpectedly Kentuckian slaveholder whom he knew James Coburn and who recognized him at once saying “Aye Bob what are you doing here” He made himself strange–But he felt that he must leave Boston.
+Mr. Garrison befriended him But one day in Boston Cornhill he met unexpectedly Kentuckian slaveholder whom he knew James Coburn and who recognized him at once saying 'Aye Bob what are you doing here' He made himself strange–But he felt that he must leave Boston.
 A Mr. Leonard from Ludlow, VT had seen him in Boston and had said to him that if he would come to him he would take care of him and he gave him some directions.
 Mr. William L. Garrison sent him to Salem, MA to a Mr. William A. Dodge.
 But his story getting wind he was afraid to stay there and came on to Andover where he was directed to Smiths the Scotchmen’s at Frye Village.
-Smiths directed him to come to me, which he did by the railroad (ed: Boston and Lowell Railroad)."
+Smiths directed him to come to me, which he did by the railroad."